• Skip to primary navigation

 However, the species used to obtain this product type are the multi-stemmed palms, like peach palms.
 They regenerate every two to three years, making them a more environmentally friendly and sustainable option.

-So, when buying hearts of palm, look for the word "sustainable" on the label if you are concerned about the environmental impact of purchasing and eating hearts palm.
+So, when buying hearts of palm, look for the word "sustainable" on the label if you are concerned about the environmental impact of purchasing and eating hearts of palm.

-Recipe Ingredients
+Hearts of Palm Scallops Recipe Ingredients

 Vegan scallops ingredients: hearts of palm cut in a container, lemon, Old Bay Seasoning, and Wakame flakes.